TL;DR

 - Deferred Period: This is the waiting period from when you stop working to when the policy starts paying out.
 It can range from one day to a year.
 Aligning this with your employer's sick pay period or your savings buffer is a smart way to manage premiums.

 - Definition of Incapacity: The best policies use an 'Own Occupation' definition.
-This means the policy will pay out if you are unable to do your specific job.
+This means the policy may pay out if you are unable to do your specific job.
 Other definitions, like 'Suited Occupation' or 'Any Occupation', are less comprehensive and may not pay out if the insurer believes you could do another type of work.

 Think of Income Protection as insuring your most valuable asset: your ability to earn.
 It's the financial bedrock that keeps your life on track while you focus on recovery.